 equivalent) in Computer Science, Operations Research, Applied Mathematics,

+mathematical skills.
 Experience in mathematical programming, machine

 learning, or data analysis is an asset.
 Candidates should possess a good

 level of written and oral English.
 Even though they may eventually learn

 French during their stay, French knowledge is not obligatory.